Azure-Samples/azure-search-sample-data/README.md

 - html
 products:
 - azure
-description: "Data files used in Azure Search quickstarts, tutorials, and examples.
+description: "Data files used in Azure Cognitive Search quickstarts, tutorials, and examples.
 Use this data as a starting point for exploring Azure Search functionality."
 urlFragment: azure-search-sample-data
 ---

-# Azure Search Sample Data
+# Azure Cognitive Search Sample Data

-Data files used in Azure Search quickstarts, tutorials, and examples.
-Use this data as a starting point for exploring Azure Search functionality.
+Data files used in Azure Cognitive Search quickstarts, tutorials, and examples.
+Use this data as a starting point for exploring search and AI functionality.

 Each folder represents a different sample data set.